Module overview

 Teaching and learning methods

-The dissertation builds on work undertaken across other taught modules and provides you with an opportunity to undertake an independent research project in a chosen topic.
-Students are expected to manage their research project independently with academic guidance and support by their supervisor.
-Supervisory support is provided via face-to-face tutorials and/or electronic feedback and communication, as appropriate.
+The dissertation builds on work undertaken across other taught modules and provides you with an opportunity to undertake an independent project in a chosen topic.
+Students are expected to manage their project independently with academic guidance and support by their supervisor.
+Supervisory support is provided via tutorials and/or electronic feedback and communication, as appropriate.

 Type | Hours |